h2non/hu/README.md

 - Tend to functional composition
 - Tend to continuation-passing style
 - Exploit subroutines (like tail recursion call)
-- Exploit memorization (currying, partial, caching...)
+- Exploit function memorization (currying, partial, caching...)
-- Exploit combinators
-- Macros are a great thing, use&love it
+- Macros are a great thing when used right¡, don't have fear.

 ## API